Temporal Action Segmentation: An Analysis of Modern Techniques: Core Techniques

-One intrinsic property of actions in procedural videos is that they have local continuity, \ie, an action should be locally constant and only transit at its actual boundary.
-This has prompted the researchers to improve the performance of existing segmentation algorithms by refining the results at the boundaries.
+Local continuity is an inherent attribute of procedural actions, meaning an action should be locally continuous and only change at its actual boundary.
+This has motivated researchers to refine the resulting segments at the boundaries to improve performance.

-\textbf{Boundary Refinement.} Wang~\etal~\cite{wangboundary} raise concerns over the boundary ambiguity and over-segmentation issues in existing works and specifically propose a module that could be used with multi-stage segmentation algorithms~\cite{farha2019ms}.
-Their module enables the later stages to focus on ambiguous frames by introducing a novel pooling operator, termed Local Barrier Pooling, to smooth noisy boundary predictions with confident ones.
-Notably, \cite{ishikawa2021alleviating} propose complementing the action segmentation branch with a boundary regression branch and utilizing the boundary detection on the segmentation outputs for label refinement during the post-processing.